Nikhileshsandela/ds_project/README.md

-This is space for sample projects in data science
+This is a space for sample projects in data science